JackSlateur/backurne/cli.md

 # Command line interface

-**Important note**: multiple instance of `backurne backup` **must** not be run simultaneously.
-The behavior is unexpected, and may lead to snapshot corruption.
-You should add a pgrep or something on your crontab to avoid that.

 First of all, we should create some backups.
 Here, we have two backup policy : a daily for 30 days, and a hourly for 48 hours, this is the defaut:
 ```
 35% [jack:~/backurne]./backurne backup